Project Update:

 The Landmark Society will perform the work of the preservation consultant, completing the extensive research, writing, and communication with SHPO necessary for a National Register nomination.
 Bero Architecture will be part of the consultant team, focusing on the Cobbs Hill Park, Washington Grove, and Brighton Cemetery portions of the nomination.
 Landmark Society staff will assist the neighborhood with fundraising efforts, holding public meetings, and spreading the word about this project.

 The Cobbs Hill Historic District Committee will lead the charge on fundraising and spreading the word.
-For more information or to get involved/contribute funds to this effort, please contact cobbshillhistoricdistrict@gmail.com.
+For more information please contact cobbshillhistoricdistrict@gmail.com.

-As a 501(c)(3), the Southeast Area Coalition (SEAC) will act as the fiduciary agent for the neighbors, accepting private donations and handling the Preserve NY Grant that was awarded for the Cobbs Hill Historic District nomination.
+As a 501(c)(3), the Southeast Area Coalition (SEAC) will act as the fiduciary agent for the neighbors, handling private donations, the Preserve NY Grant, and the ESL Community Impact Grant that was awarded for the Cobbs Hill Historic District nomination.

 The NY State Historic Preservation Office (SHPO) administers the State and National Register of Historic Places programs.
 Their staff will work with The Landmark Society to review the draft district nomination, provide feedback, and scheduling the nomination for the State Review Board.
 Once approved by the State Review Board, SHPO will officially list the district in the State Register of Historic Places and send the nomination to the National Park Service.
 SHPO also administers the Historic Tax Credit programs, which homeowners of contributing properties will become eligible for once the district is listed in the State Register of Historic Places.